Gobs on Sticks

 Friday Fun – Andy Marriott and the Central tea tray…

-Posted by mikecooper on October 16, 2009
+Posted by MikeCooper on October 16, 2009

 I’d forgotten about this one, till Trish Bertram reminded me.
 My old mate and colleague, Andy Marriott, from his days at Central Television in Birmingham (circa 1999, I’d guess by the ident in use?)